 The old man raised the lantern, as though to catch a glimpse of the intruders, but said nothing.
 Then he turned and went inside motioning them to follow.
 They heaved a sigh of relief and followed the old man, who was covered from head to toe with a blanket.
 He took them to a room, which had a few cots with blankets & water in a surahi.
 He then disappeared to another part of the hut.

 The Verma family settled for the night, with Ranjeet and Saurabh sharing one cot, while Reena and Ankita occupied the other.
 Julie slept on the third rickety cot, which seemed to be breaking with the slightest bit of movement.
 Somehow the night passed and they got up at around 7 a.m., nicely rested after a deep dreamless sleep.

 Ranjeet got them together and went about the house looking for the old man in order to thank him, but he was nowhere to be seen.
 Reena kept a hundred rupee note for the old man, under the surahi and then they were on the road, walking towards the next town.

 When they reached the motel, Morning Dew, Ranjeet told the manager about the night’s mishap.
-The manager, Mr. Sharan laughed,” But there is no hut, house or cottage for miles around and certainly no old man lives anywhere near.”
-“But, Mr. Sharan, I can take you there and show you.
-Come we will all go and you can meet our unknown savior of the night before.”
+The manager, Mr Sharan laughed,” But there is no hut, house or cottage for miles around and certainly no old man lives anywhere near.”
+“But, Mr Sharan, I can take you there and show you.
+Come we will all go and you can meet our unknown saviour of the night before.”